 The Role of Magnesium in Glucose Metabolism

-To determine whether or not magnesium is good for diabetics, it’s important to understand how magnesium affects glucose metabolism.
+Magnesium's role in the body to support health blood sugar levels has been extensively studied and proven.
 In this 2017 study, a team of researchers focused on magnesium supplementation while watching glucose and insulin-sensitivity parameters in test subjects.

 The study used 12 people that have diabetes and six people who were high-risk.
 Magnesium supplementation reduced the fasting plasma glucose in those with diabetes and those who were high-risk.
 Magnesium also demonstrated level reductions in insulin resistance.